 This lesson will show you how to play easy guitar solos.
-So far we have covered the basics of guitar playing, including simple chords and single note melody lines.
-We have also covered reading guitar TABs and we have briefly touched on learning to read music.
+So far we've covered the basics of guitar playing, including simple chords and single note melody lines.

 Easy Guitar Solos

-Hopefully by following the lessons in our Learn To Play Guitar In Two Months series you are getting to grips with the basics of guitar playing.
+Hopefully by following the lessons in our Learn To Play Guitar In Two Months series you're getting to grips with the basics of guitar playing.

 This lesson is going to introduce something slightly different.
-It is the point at which traditional and contemporary guitar playing styles begin to branch away from each other.
+You've reached the point at where contemporary and classical guitar styles begin to branch away from each other.

 If you want, you can scroll down the page and jump right in by playing along to the backing tracks provided.

-Improvisation is a major part of electric guitar playing.
+However, improvisation plays a major part in electric guitar playing.
 Being able to play guitar solos is one of the main aims of beginner guitar players.